risha700/vue-cli-plugin-any-svgicon/README.md

 ## Any-Svgicon vue cli plugin
 ***
 ###
-Is not an icon library, it is a tool to generate sprite svg from icons you will choose, although it generates heroicons collection as a starter.
+Is not an icon library, it is a tool to generate sprite svg from icons you will choose, although it generates heroicons collection as a starter while maintaining a backup folder to preview and import from any icons you will list.
 ## Advantages :
  - easy install "No need to setup webpack configuration".
  - ready to use vue component.
- - preview for all icons locally from your command line
+ - preview for all icons locally from your command line.
+ - import, rename, delete icons from the UI.

  ## Installation
  ```